kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 ## Zero

 And there you have it: the number zero.
 It precisely equals the number of your expected guests who turned up.
 It is catastrophic, as on this on occasion, or when you have scored zero marks in the examination, or zero goals in the soccer match.
-A zero bank balance can drive you up the wall, or worse.Having zero cavities when you visit the dentist, however, is cause for celebration.
+A zero bank balance can drive you up the wall, or worse.
+Having zero cavities when you visit the dentist, however, is cause for celebration.
+But is zero really a number?

 ### Face value and place value

 The _face value_ of a digit is its single-digit value taken in isolation.
-In this scheme of things, the digit five is greater in value than the digit zero.
+In this scheme of things, the digit 5 is greater in value than the digit 0.

 But the decimal system of numbers also brought with it the notion of _place value_ in which the position of a digit in a number determines its value.
 For example, in the number 45, the digit 4 represents forty and the digit 5 represents five, giving us an implicit sum of forty plus five, which we call forty five.
 In this case, the digit 4 has a face value less than 5 but a place value greater than 5.

 Likewise, in the number 105, we have one hundred, zero tens and five units.
 The digits 1 and 0 both have a place value greater than the digit 5.
+Ponder on this: would we ever be able to denote the number one hundred and five without the digit 0?
+People struggled with this problem for ages before the subtle idea of zero gave them a way out.

 Without zero as a place holder, we would not be able to perform arithmetic unambiguously and efficiently.
 We could never write numbers solely using digits if we had not taken recourse to zero and its beguiling fullness in the midst of emptiness.
 So, zero, although it is nothing, is paradoxically, something to be reckoned with.
 And something very powerful at that.
 It has been called [_The Nothing That Is_](https://www.amazon.in/Nothing-That-Natural-History-Zero/dp/0195142373) [@zero2000].